ericTrautsch/type-b-scraper/README.md

 ## Scope

-For the initial proof of concept, this scraper is built to run locally produce output in a single `.csv` file.
+For the initial proof of concept, this scraper is built to run locally and produce output in a single `.csv` file.

 ## Getting Started